nautobot/nautobot-app-chatops/docs/chat_setup/slack_setup.md

      (`/nautobot get-devices`) whether or not you also define them as first-class slash-commands in their own right.
    - TODO: we need a helper script that could be easily run to generate a full listing of subcommands so that a new deployer can know what all they need to set up!
+> Note: if you want to interact with Nautobot to retrieve data without doing any custom code development, your slash command must
+> be `/nautobot` or end with `nautobot` following the configured slack_slash_command_prefix.
+For example, the
+> `/na-nautobot` command would have a `slack_slash_command_prefix` of `/network2-`
 4. On the "Basic Information" page for your app, under "App Credentials", find the "Signing Secret" and click "Show".
    You will need to configure this value for the plugin as the `slack_signing_secret` value, such as through the `.creds.env` file.
 If this value is not correctly configured, the bot will be unable to validate that inbound